Iran lawmakers reject Rouhani answers on economic woes - Journal du Cameroun

 The lawmakers, who have already impeached his labour and economy ministers this month, were unimpressed.

-In votes at the end of the session, they expressed dissatisfaction with Rouhani’s responses to four of their five questions on the economy.
+In votes at the end of the session, they expressed dissatisfaction with Rouhani’s responses to four of their five questions on the economy, which will now be referred to the judiciary for review.

 Rouhani trod a difficult line, seeking to acknowledge the problems facing ordinary Iranians without admitting to a full-blown crisis.